Wolfgang Vogel: Career

 He was employed by the Stasi to make contacts among West German lawyers, which would gradually make him a broker for the spy swaps and prisoner exchanges which would make him famous in East Germany.
 His first swap negotiation was the trading of Francis Gary Powers and Frederic Pryor for Vilyam Genrikhovich Fisher (Rudolf Abel).
 He also negotiated the exchange of Günter Guillaume in 1981, for captured Western agents.
 Overall, Vogel brokered the exchange of more than 150 spies and the exchange of Anatoly Shcharansky for Karl Koecher and his wife in 1986.
 He helped to broker the transfer of more than 34,000 East German political prisoners and 215,000 ordinary citizens to the West, beginning in 1964.
 Many of the prisoners were ransomed by the West German government or traded for prisoners in the West.
 Vogel received a secret fee from West Germany for facilitating these transactions.

 German reunification

-After reunification, his Stasi links left him open to accusations of extortion, profiteering and tax evasion that culminated in his arrest.
-The prisoners for whom Vogel secured a release had to sell their property within a few hours at prices set by the state.
-West German government had also accused Vogel of failing to pay taxes on the secret fee paid to him by West Germany.
-Vogel was later convicted in a state court in Berlin in 1996 on five counts of blackmail which led to a brief imprisonment.
+After reunification, his Stasi links left him open to accusations of extortion, profiteering and tax evasion that culminated in his arrest; prisoners who returned to East Germany were forced to "sell" their homes and property at rock-bottom prices, and Vogel was suspected of benefitting from these extralegal confiscations.
+West German government officials also charged him with failing to pay income tax on the fees paid to him decades earlier for his services.
+Vogel was later convicted in a state court in Berlin in 1996 on five counts of blackmail, which led to a brief imprisonment.
 He appealed; Germany's highest court found in his favor in 1998 on two of the cases, and prosecutors agreed to drop the others.

 Vogel died in his home in Schliersee, Bavaria, after suffering a heart attack.